 In office buildings, poor ventilation can cause people in the building to suffer from sick building syndrome, a condition that causes a range of symptoms including headaches, dizziness, dry cough, hoarseness, allergies, nasal irritation and other symptoms, according to the UK medical website News-Medical Net .

-Not only that, too much exposure to cold air from air conditioning can cause changes in the respiratory tract, thereby increasing the risk of respiratory diseases, such as bronchitis and asthma.
+Furthermore, excessive exposure to cold air from air conditioners can cause changes in the respiratory tract, thereby increasing the risk of respiratory diseases such as bronchitis and asthma.

 Dry eyes

-Air conditioning significantly reduces the humidity in the air.
-The eyes need moisture to maintain the tear film on the surface of the eyeball.
-This condition makes dry eye symptoms worse.
-Dry eyes will cause irritation, itching, blurred vision, and even infection.
+Air conditioners significantly reduce air humidity.
+Meanwhile, eyes need moisture to maintain the tear film on the surface of the eyeball.
+This makes dry eye symptoms worse.
+Dry eyes can cause irritation, itching, blurred vision, and even infection.

 Headache

-People who stay in air-conditioned rooms almost 24 hours a day, 7 days a week are at high risk of headaches, even migraines.
-Some research evidence shows that about 3% of people who work in air-conditioned and poor air quality environments may suffer from headaches 1-3 days a month.
+People who stay in air-conditioned rooms almost 24 hours a day, 7 days a week are at high risk of headaches and even migraines.
+Some research evidence shows that about 3% of people who work in air-conditioned and poor air quality environments may experience headaches 1-3 days a month.

 Allergy

-The constant flow of air from an air conditioner causes the unit to become a breeding ground for allergens like dust and bacteria.
+The constant flow of air from an air conditioner can cause allergens like dust and bacteria to accumulate in the unit.
 These allergens can trigger allergic rhinitis, which can cause symptoms like itchy nose, sneezing, runny nose, headaches, sinus pain, and more, according to News-Medical Net.

 Source link